 Initially, call centers were the standard in delivering customer support via the phone.
-Inbound agents take calls to answer customer questions while outbound agents make calls for sales.
+Inbound agents take calls to answer customer questions, while outbound agents make calls for sales.
 But as customers became frustrated with long wait times and annoying telemarketers, affecting service delivery and staffing costs, the industry had to adapt.

-Contact centers provide customer support across several communication channels, including chat, email, social media, text, and VoIP.
+Cloud contact center providers offer customer support across several communication channels, including chat, email, social media, text, and VoIP.
 A contact center serves as a customer experience hub instead of just a “phone room,” offering omnichannel support.

 CCaaS solutions operate under the goal that customers should get timely and responsive service in the channel of their choice.